 Critics say the neutrality principle restricts the freedom of providers to offer differentiated connections as specific demands of customers and their mandatory application can endear service for all without distinction.
 It does not prevent the provision of packages with different speed."

 It's been debated since 2011, but this now moves to Presidential decree, which is certain as Dilma Roussef is today opening her own #NetMundial2014 conference in Sao Paolo.
-So Brazil joins Chile and Costa Rica in legislating for net neutrality in Latin America'via Blog this'
+So Brazil joins Chile and Costa Rica in legislating for net neutrality in Latin America. 'via Blog this'

 P.S.
 More details on horse-trading over net neutrality and data retention here.